opral/monorepo/documentation/concept/app.md

 ---
 title: App
-href: /documentation/concepts/app
+href: /documentation/app
-description: An inlang app provides functionality and services for globalization.
+description: An inlang app provides a user interface for a project.
 ---

 # {% $frontmatter.title %}